 We’ve picked out only the classiest of suggestions.

-Covent Garden: Home to the theatre, more art galleries than you could count and – somehow – even more buskers.
+Covent Garden: Home to the theatre, more art galleries than you could count, Peruvian restaurants and – somehow – even more buskers.
 But if you’ve looked at one too many Monets and can already recite the words to Lion King back to front, don’t fear, because there’s plenty more hiding behind Covent Garden’s doors to keep you entertained.

 Merge fashion and cocktails at The House of Peroni